Understanding the basics of an exchange-traded fund. This is a brief ETF 101 article defining what is an exchange-traded fund.

 *ETFs purchased commission-free that are available on the TD Ameritrade ETF Market Center are available generally without commissions when placed online in a TD Ameritrade account.
 Other fees may apply for trade orders placed through a broker or by automated phone.

-TD Ameritrade receives remuneration from ETFs that participate in the commission-free ETF program for shareholder, administrative and/or other services.
+TD Ameritrade receives remuneration from certain ETFs for shareholder, administrative and/or other services.